Nidhee/recipe-vault/README.md

 ✨ Features
 ------------------------
-📚 Store, Add, and Retrieve Recipes
+📚 Store, Add, and Retrieve Recipes:

 Manage all your recipes directly within the app - including the ability to add new recipes from the app.

-🗂️ Local Database Integration
+🗂️ Local Database Integration:

 On first launch, static JSON data is parsed and stored into the local Room database.

-🍽️ Render Recipes from Database
+🍽️ Render Recipes from Database:

 Recipes are dynamically retrieved from the local database and displayed in the app’s UI.

-🧩 MVVM + Clean Architecture
+🧩 MVVM + Clean Architecture:

 Built using a modular and maintainable architecture pattern.

-🎨 XML-based UI
+🎨 XML-based UI:

 UI screens and layouts are implemented using XML views for flexibility and clarity.

 🚀 Current Version